GUIDED TOUR THROUGH BREMEN’S TOWN HALL: THREE DIFFERENT BUILDING STYLES FOR A GEM OF ARCHITECTURE.

 Group size and prices, tour in English

-flat rate price for 25 people max.
+flat rate price for 25 people max, price on demand.